jahatch512/OkCoFounder/README.md

 - [ ] Refactor HTML classes & CSS rules
 - [ ] Add modals, transitions, and other styling flourishes.

+### Phase 8: FilterBar Component (1 day)

+**objective:** Add a FilterBar component on the UsersIndex page that allows a user to filter the index results

+- [ ] Implement FilterBar and FilterBarItem components
+- [ ] Style new elements

 ### Bonus Features (TBD)
+- [ ] View a map with pins of all other potential "connections", showing a link to their profile on hover
-- [ ] Search through notes for blocks of text
+- [ ] Send/receive messages with other users (expected, non-MVP)
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for Users Index
-- [ ] Set reminders on notes
-- [ ] Changelogs for Notes
-- [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md